KaushalSharmaMd/KaushalSharmaMd.github.io/_posts/2019-12-04-high-IQ-problems-and-frustration.md

 IQ is generally presented as a purely positive thing, i.e., more is always good, nothing is wrong in being highly intelligent.

-But having high Iq have it;s cons and pros also .
+But having high Iq have it's cons and pros also .

 Note-: This article is only for people having high IQ, average IQ people will feel like a pointless rant.